jpacilo/jpacilo/README.md

 ## Hi, I'm JP 👋

 I'm a data scientist and a software engineer working in the intersection of climate action + AI.
 Currently, I'm exploring:
-- How we can identify green equity gaps in the built environment using computer vision, spatial statistics, and AI
+- How we can identify green equity gaps in the built environment using computer vision, spatial statistics, & AI
 - How we can leverage agentic AI systems to accelerate energy system modelling (discovery + optimization)

 I'm best reached via email for anything interesting!